 Building Your Ecommerce Business Online Store

-As I’ve already said, what WordPress is for blogging, Shopify is even more so for Ecommerce.
+As I’ve already said, what WordPress is for blogging, Shopify is even more so for ecommerce businesses.

-When you sign up you’ll get a 14 day free trial and then the plan I recommend for a full store is $29 / month.
+When you sign up you’ll get a 90 day trial for $1 and then the plan I recommend for a full ecommerce store is $29 / month.